Three-volume novel: 20th-century

 Though the era of the three-volume novel effectively ended in 1894, works were still on occasion printed in more than one volume in the 20th-century.
 Two of John Cowper Powys's novels, Wolf Solent (1929) and Owen Glendower (1940) were published in two-volume editions by Simon & Schuster in the USA.

 The Lord of the Rings is a three-volume novel, rather than a trilogy, as Tolkien originally intended the work to be the first of a two-work set, the other to be The Silmarillion, but this idea was dismissed by his publisher.
 For economic reasons The Lord of the Rings was published in three volumes from 29 July 1954 to 20 October 1955.
 The three volumes were entitled The Fellowship of the Ring, The Two Towers, and The Return of the King.

-Japanese novelist Haruki Murakami has written several books in this format, such as The Wind-Up Bird Chronicle and 1Q84.
+The practice of publishing a longer novel in several (not necessarily three) smaller volumes is still extremely widespread in Japan.
+Thus it is not very remarkable that Japanese novelist Haruki Murakami has written several books in three-volume format, such as The Wind-Up Bird Chronicle and 1Q84.
 However, many translations of the novel, such as into English, combine the three volumes of these novels into a single book.